PrintessEditor/Printess-WooCommerce-Plugin/readme.txt

 = 1.6.60 =
 - Fixed wrong behaviour in PanelUi that did not hide the price when it was configured to be hidden.
 - Saving dialog, saving reminder dialog and provide design name dialog are now accessible.

+= 1.6.61 =
+- Cancel button is now not red anymore in save dialog